-National Planning Policy Framework
+National Planning Policy Framework (NPPF)

-- 1.2.19 Guidance on the preparation of Development Plan Documents is contained in the National Planning Policy Framework (NPPF).
-The NPPF is supplemented by more detailed advice in the web based National Planning Practice Guidance (NPPG). - 1.2.20 The NPPF reinforces the primacy of the development plan.
-The presumption in favour of sustainable development makes clear the need for an up to date and robust Local Plan in line with NPPF. - 1.2.21 It makes clear that each Local Planning Authority should produce a Local Plan for its area.
+- 1.2.18 Guidance on the preparation of Development Plan Documents is contained in the National Planning Policy Framework (NPPF).
+The NPPF is supplemented by more detailed advice in the web based National Planning Practice Guidance (NPPG). - 1.2.19 The NPPF reinforces the primacy of the development plan.
+The presumption in favour of sustainable development makes clear the need for an up to date and robust Local Plan in line with NPPF. - 1.2.20 It makes clear that each local planning authority should produce a Local Plan for its area.
 Any additional development plan documents should only be used where clearly justified.
-Supplementary Planning Documents should be used where they can help applicants make successful applications or aid infrastructure delivery, and should not be used to add unnecessarily to the financial burdens on development.
+Supplementary Planning Documents should be used where they can help applicants make successful applications or aid infrastructure delivery and should not be used to add unnecessarily to the financial burdens on development.
+Though note the changes which replace with new Supplementary Plans.